 New Tourism Policy

-Fighting overtourism in Amsterdam and the bulb region, by showing tourists that the distances here are small and by inspiring them to consider other areas.
+The Netherlands is fighting over-tourism in Amsterdam and the bulb region by showing tourists that the distances here are small and by inspiring them to consider other areas.
 For this the government has decided to:

 – Reward sustainable initiatives and tax polluting activities.